umd-byob/presentations/2015/0910-reproducible-manuscripts-with-rmarkdown/README.md

 - Plain-text
     - Simple, light-weight syntax
     - Use any editor
-    - Unrendered markdown is nearly as readable as rendered
+    - Un-rendered markdown is nearly as readable as rendered
     - Can use version control to track history
 - Markdown is becoming increasingly common (Github, Stack overflow, etc.)
 - Easier to learn than LaTeX
 - Supports embedded LaTeX and HTML
 - Can be rendered to PDF, HTML, LaTeX, Word, etc.
-- Easy bibliography management using Bibtex and Pandoc
+- Easy bibliography management using BibTeX and Pandoc
 - Can be readily combined with R to automatically generate plots and tables using R code.

 ### Disadvantages

 - Collaborative writing not as straight-forward
-    - For technically-savy, using Git to provides a simple way to collaborate on a document
+    - For technically-savvy, using Git to provides a simple way to collaborate on a document
     - [Markx](https://github.com/yoavram/markx) is another potentially interesting
       collaborative Markdown editor aimed at scientists.